SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

   for the different merging configuration: no merging, mergign with the logarithmic and linear spherical discretization and the Cartesian discretization.

+:numref:`fig_qed_cascade_photon_pxpy_spectrum` shows the :math:`k_x-k_y` momentum distribution of the photons.
+It clearly shows that with the level of discretization we have for these simulation, none of the merging process can perfectly reproduce the distribution without merging.

 .. _fig_qed_cascade_photon_pxpy_spectrum:

 .. figure:: _static/figures/QED_cascade_photon_px_py_distribution.png
   :width: 100%

-  :math:`p_x-p_y` photon momentum distribution at simulation time :math:`t = 39.5 \omega^{-1}`
+  :math:`k_x-k_y` photon momentum distribution at simulation time :math:`t = 39.5 \omega^{-1}`
   for the different merging configuration: no merging, mergign with the logarithmic and linear spherical discretization and the cartesian discretization.

+:numref:`fig_qed_cascade_electron_pxpy_spectrum` shows the :math:`p_x-p_y` momentum distribution of the electrons.

 .. _fig_qed_cascade_electron_pxpy_spectrum: